dmarinav/dmarinav.github.io/_posts/2017-07-30-speed-dating.md

 To select features, I used social science theories and feature selection methods in machine learning.
 Fist, in order for a participant to find a match, the participant should like his/her speed dating partner.
 The data did not contain the evaluation of the qualities of a given speed dating partner by the participant, however, it included participant’s decision about his/her speed dating (whether the participant would like to see he/her again).
 Thus, I used decision of the participant in my model (dec) to evaluate whether the participant likes his/her speed dating partner.
 The data also contained an evaluation of the participant’s qualities by the speed dating partner, demographics of the participant and his/her speed dating partner, and preferences in mate selection and fun activities by participant and his/her speed dating partner.

-I also included some variables that might not seem to affect match of the participant at first glance, however, these variables could affect participant’s mood and thus his decision.
+I also included some variables that might not seem to affect match of the participant at first glance, however, these variables could affect participant’s mood and thus his/her decision.
 I deemed it was important to control for these features and, thus, included them in my preliminary feature selection.
-These variables are: 1) station number where partners met (position) since this can affect their mood and thus their decision, 2) condition (condtn) since some participants had limited choice (one is more likely to be happy with his/her choice when it is limited), 3) wave or date (wave) when the event took place, 4) a number of people met in wave (round) because again, according to social science research, the more people we meet with, the less likely we to make a choice or even a correct choice.
-That is why online dating rarely works.
+These variables are: 1) station number where partners met (position) since this can affect their mood and thus their decision, 2) condition (condtn) since some participants had limited choice (one is more likely to be happy with his/her choice when it is limited), 3) wave or date (wave) when the event took place, 4) a number of people met in wave (round) because again, the more people one meets the less likely he/she finds a match.
+I know it sounds counterintuitive, but according to [social science research](https://en.wikipedia.org/wiki/Overchoice) that the more people we are dating at a time, the less likely we to make a choice or make a correct choice and find a partner.
+That is why [online dating rarely works]( https://www.psychologytoday.com/blog/love-digitally/201504/7-research-based-reasons-internet-dating-doesnt-work).
+Thus, a number of people met in a wave can a significant predictor of whether one can find a match or not.

  I excluded unique partner’s id (pid) from the models.
-It did predict finding a match because some variable some individuals are more socially popular and more attractive, and hence, they get more attention at dating events.
+It did predict finding a match because some variable some individuals are more socially popular and more attractive, and hence they get more attention at dating events.
 However, I refrained from using it in my model as it would be hard to apply to a different set of participants.
 Their unique id’s would affect the models differently.

 [![Feature Selection Females]({{ site.url }}{{ site.baseurl }}/images/pic6_5.png)]({{ site.url }}{{ site.baseurl }}/images/pic6_5.png)